Table of Contents

 and playboy revolutionaries who care more about their

-Cadillac payments than the dilating of ebony education
+Cadillac payments than tilling the soil of ebony education

-as they are standing on the backs and trampling the program of work
+as they are standing on the backs and trampling the fruits

-winter of racism to the spring of transformation.
+the winter of racism into the spring of transformation.

-Mohammed they laid down the blueprint for their people.
+Mohammed they laid the blueprint for their people.

 Still everyday people fighting for everyday concerns.